bLeYeNk/X1Coin/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Bitcoins tests.
+Utilities to generate test vectors for the data-driven X1coin tests.

 To use inside a scripted-diff (or just execute directly):